 Modular data centers are specialized and portable data center types that are installed in remote locations with limited infrastructure.
 These data centers usually come as plug ‘n play data center infrastructure integrated with servers, storage, cooling system, stabilizer, networking, hardware, and UPS.

-They are usually utilized by end-users in building sites or sites requiring recovery or disaster management.
-It is often used by education institutes for developing their IT infrastructure for smart classrooms.
+End-users usually utilize them in building sites or sites requiring recovery or disaster management.
+Education institutes often use them to develop their IT infrastructure for smart classrooms.

 Hyperscale Centers